AhmedAyachi/Ponzimulator/ReadMe.md

 > Paying the profits won by new investors with the money lost by old ones.

 When the old losses and the recent wins fluctuate, that creates a difference between the total balance of all accounts and the amount currently in the pot, known as the ***Net Pot***.
 The system then takes a small percentage from that net pot, an action known as a ***Milking Attempt***, which goes straight into your pocket as the Earned Amount.
->The Net Pot fluctuates between negative and positive values
+>The Net Pot fluctuates between negative and positive values.

 ## How to use it ?
 Open terminal and navigate to where you want the project to be located and clone the repo through: